OJB-Quantum/Navaho-Linguistics/README.md

 ________________________________________________________________________________________________________________________________________________
 ## Plans for this repository:

-:heavy_check_mark: Generate a table of Navaho characters in Unicode.
+:white_check_mark: Generate a table of Navaho characters in Unicode.

-:heavy_check_mark: "The quick brown fox jumped over the lazy dog" example in Navaho.
+:white_check_mark: "The quick brown fox jumped over the lazy dog" example in Navaho.

 - [ ] Generate a table of words and phrases by Onri that need to be converted into digital text.